shuup/shuup/doc/prices_and_taxes.rst

 Defining Tax Rules for The Default Tax Module
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The tax rules of Default Tax can be managed in the Shoop Shop Admin
+The tax rules of Default Tax can be managed in the Shuup Shop Admin
 (*Menu* → *Taxes* → *Tax Rules*).

 Most fields of the tax rule determine the conditions when the rule